lukaszmadrzynski/Website-Update/content/pages/ecotours/lashi.md

       color: text-dark
     subtitle: An Ecotour of Biodiversity Conservation & Ethnic Culture
     text: >+
-      Embark on an immersive journey to Wenhai Sanctuary, a hidden gem along the historic Tea & Horse Road.
-Explore pristine wetlands with a local conservationist, discovering unique alpine birds and flowers in this tranquil ecosystem.
-Immerse yourself in Naxi culture with a village visit and local lunch.
-Hike to the magnificent Tiger Cave for breathtaking views of Wenhai Lake and village.
-Uncover the UNESCO heritage of Baisha Village, experiencing Yunnan's rich natural beauty and cultural tapestry.
+      Embark on a captivating journey to the Lashi Wetlands, a crucial ecosystem in Yunnan.
+Explore the wetland park and conservation bureau, understanding the importance of wetland preservation.
+Observe unique biodiversity in the Lashi Wetland Reserve and immerse yourself in the rich cultural traditions of local Naxi and Yi minorities.
+Hike to breathtaking Luoma Cliffs for panoramic views and enjoy genuine village experiences with local cuisine, connecting with the region's unique natural beauty and cultural heritage.

       *   Duration: One Day (Approximately 11 hours)

-      *   Location: Wenhai Wetlands Nature Reserve
+      *   Location: Lashi Wetlands Nature Reserve

-      *   Activity Level: Moderate
+      *   Activity Level: Mild

       *   Altitudes: 2400 - 3250 m

-      *   Walking Distance: 8-9 km
+      *   Walking Distance: 5-6 km

-      *   Price: **from** **USD242.00 to USD192.00 Per Person** (based on group sizes of 2 and 6 people)
+      *   Price: **from** **USD251.00 to USD199.00 Per Person** (based on group sizes of 2 to 6 people)

     actions:
       - type: Button